-There have been no changes to the known distribution of blue whales in the TMAA since the 2016 GOA Final SEIS/OEIS.
+There have been no changes to the known distribution of blue whales in the GOA Study Area since the 2016 GOA Final SEIS/OEIS.
 There have not been a sufficient number of surveys in Alaska waters to support the type of habitat models that have been used to predict the species distribution elsewhere (Abrahms et al., 2019a; Becker et al., 2018; Becker et al., 2017; Carretta et al., 2020b; Forney et al., 2015; Redfern et al., 2017b).
 The Eastern North Pacific stock of blue whales range from the GOA to as far south as the waters off Costa Rica (Carretta et al., 2020b).
 Blue whales in the Central North Pacific Stock have been observed in the limited surveys of the U.S. EEZ around Hawaii (Carretta et al., 2020b; National Marine Fisheries Service, 2018b) and acoustically detected at Saipan and Tinian in the Mariana Islands (Oleson et al., 2015), but this reflects very limited survey coverage of the Central Pacific.
 There are no data suggesting or reason to believe that the two stocks do not overlap in their distribution when in Alaska waters.

-Based on passive acoustic data, the Navy has determined the blue whale's occurrence in the TMAA is year round with the highest numbers present in June to December (Debich et al., 2013; Debich et al., 2014a; Rice et al., 2015; Rice et al., 2018b).
+Based on passive acoustic monitoring data, blue whale occurrence in the GOA Study Area is considered to be year round with the highest number of whales expected to be present from June to December (Debich et al., 2013; Debich et al., 2014a; Rice et al., 2021a; Rice et al., 2015; Rice et al., 2018b).
 This is consistent with the conservative approach to the analysis provided in the 2016 GOA Final SEIS/OEIS and the analysis in this document, in which Navy assumed the species would be present during the Proposed Action.
+Palacios et al. (2021) summarized a Navy-sponsored long-term tagging study to characterize the movements, occurrence, and residence times of large whales in the TMAA and surrounding GOA.
+From 1993 to 2018, 241 blue whale tracks originating primarily off southern and central California were recorded.
+No blue whales were tracked within the TMAA; and only one whale traveled north of Vancouver Island, Canada.

-For additional information about blue whale occurrence and distribution in the TMAA, refer to the U.S. Navy Marine Species Density Database Phase III Technical Report for the Gulf of Alaska Temporary Maritime Activities Area (U.S. Department of the Navy, 2020b).
+For additional information about blue whale occurrence and distribution in the TMAA, refer to the U.S. Navy Marine Species Density Database Phase III Technical Report for the Gulf of Alaska Temporary Maritime Activities Area (U.S. Department of the Navy, 2020c).